MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedStates/how-to-set-up-sales-tax.md

 ---
-    title: How to: Set Up Sales Tax | Microsoft Docs
+    title: How to Set Up Sales Tax | Microsoft Docs
     description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you need to set the tax calculation type before you can set up sales tax.
     services: project-madeira
     documentationcenter: ''